 Best of the Beach Boys, Best of the Beach Boys Vol. 2, Best of the Beach Boys Vol. 3 – released in consecutive years between 1966 and 1968 by Capitol, none over 30 minutes, and with some overlap between them.
 I know Volume 3 was never released on CD, and I don’t think Volume 2 was either.
 But Amazon still claims to have one copy of Volume 1 on disk, so if you’re an absolute completist…

 Endless Summer (1974) – I think everybody had a copy of this on vinyl after it first came out in 1974, because almost all of the band’s studio albums were out of print at that point.
 I still have mine, with the poster.
 It nails most of the hits between 1962 and 1965.
-That said, it’s a) confusing (all of the songs are from before ”Good Vibrations,” but the cover art shows the six Boys the way they looked in the ‘70s with lots of facial hair), and b) a total rip-off (the 20 songs on the two-album set clock in at less than 48 minutes, which means they could have fit the whole thing on one album).
+That said, it’s a) confusing (all of the songs are from before ”Good Vibrations,” but the cover art shows the six Boys the way they looked in the ‘70s with lots of facial hair), and b) a total rip-off (the 20 songs on the two-album set clock in at less than 48 minutes, which means they could have fit the whole thing on one LP rather than two).
 Still available on Amazon if you want to spend 53 dollars.
 The one-disk CD version tacks on “Good Vibrations,” for what it’s worth.

 Spirit of America (1975) – One more cash grab by Capitol, and this one doesn’t have “Good Vibrations” on it either.
 This leans more heavily on car songs and “Americana” material (remember, this was released a year before the Bicentennial).
 Oddly, this is available on Amazon for $7.99 for a single disk (although not for download), and for that price it’s a reasonable (albeit odd) sampler.
 Again, mostly from the early 1960s, although the 1969 single “Break Away” (a great flop single) is included.
 (The band wasn’t on Capitol by that point and had little control over what the label did with their back catalogue; they released a greatest hits set culled from their album releases from 1966 onward – so “Good Vibrations” was there, but “Break Away,” as a standalone single, made it here.
 That album, Good Vibrations – Best of The Beach Boys, never made it to CD.)